awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 + Database parameters are either static or dynamic\.
 When you change a *static parameter*, a database reboot is required take it into effect\.
 When you change a dynamic parameter and save the parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
 When you change a static parameter and save the DB parameter group, the parameter change takes effect after you manually reboot the DB instance\.
 You can reboot a DB instance using the RDS console, by calling the `reboot-db-instance` CLI command, or by calling the `RebootDbInstance` API operation\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.

   If a DB instance isn't using the latest changes to its associated DB parameter group, the AWS Management Console shows the DB parameter group with a status of **pending\-reboot**\.
 The **pending\-reboot** parameter groups status doesn't result in an automatic reboot during the next maintenance window\.
 To apply the latest parameter changes to that DB instance, manually reboot the DB instance\.
-+ When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the DB instance can use the new DB parameter group\.
++ When you associate a new DB parameter group with a DB instance, the modified static and dynamic parameters are applied only after the DB instance is rebooted\.
+However, if you modify dynamic parameters in the newly associated DB parameter group, these changes are applied immediately without a reboot\.
 For more information about changing the DB parameter group, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.
 **Note**
 After you change the DB cluster parameter group associated with a DB cluster, reboot the primary DB instance in the cluster to apply the changes to all of the DB instances in the cluster\.
 To determine whether the primary DB instance of a DB cluster must be rebooted to apply changes, run the following AWS CLI command: